Breaking down barriers to climate action together

 Primary Forests and Climate Change

-Working with national and global partners to understand the role of tropical and boreal and temperate primary forests on global climate.
+Collaborating with national and global partners, including a large number of non-government organisations, to understand the role of, and educate others about, tropical and boreal and temperate primary forests on global climate.
 Researchers are improving the global information base on primary forests, examining the benefits, including economic, that arise from their protection, identifying threats to their ongoing integrity, exploring policy options for their protection and investigating on-ground implementation issues through case studies.
-The case studies cover primary forests in Europe, Democratic Republic of Congo, British Columbia, Kayapo Territory in Brazil, Nepal, Nepal, Russia and Melanesia.
+These case studies are being used for environmental education and cover primary forests in Europe, Democratic Republic of Congo, British Columbia, Kayapo Territory in Brazil, Nepal, Nepal, Russia and Melanesia.

 Project lead: Prof Brendan Mackey

-Project partners: Woodwell Research Center, Frankfurt Zoological Society, Australian Rainforests Conservation Society, Wild Heritage, The International Conservation Fund of Canada, Partnership for Policy Integrity, Red Panda Network, Kathmandu Forestry College and the University of Southern Queensland
+Project partners: Woodwell Research Center (non-government organisation), Frankfurt Zoological Society (NGO), Australian Rainforests Conservation Society (NGO), Wild Heritage (NGO), The International Conservation Fund of Canada (NGO), Partnership for Policy Integrity (NGO), Red Panda Network (NGO), Kathmandu Forestry College (NGO), and the University of Southern Queensland

 Resilient Landscapes Hub